mschn/xml-fly/README.md

 This project uses `npm`, here are the available commands:

-`ng server` starts the Angular dev server with hot reload.
+`ng serve` starts the Angular dev server with hot reload.
 Navigate to `http://localhost:4200/`.

 `npm run electron` runs the application inside Electron.